Skip to main content

 2. Commitment, Duties and Improvement

-In order to create an inclusive work environment, it is necessary for FACT to make commitments to those with whom we work, and regularly review and improve upon these.
-Both the Leadership of FACT and its wider staff agree to uphold the values of the organisation and its mission through the following:
+In order to create an inclusive work environment, FACT needs to make commitments to those with whom we work and regularly review and improve on these.
+Both the Executive team of FACT and its wider staff team agree to uphold the values of the organisation and its mission through the following:

 • Encourage an understanding that all staff, as well as their employer, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination in the course of their employment, against fellow employees, customers, suppliers and the public.

 • Take complaints of bullying, harassment, victimisation and unlawful discrimination by fellow employees, customers, suppliers, visitors, the public and any others in the course of our work seriously.
-Take appropriate action using our grievance and/or disciplinary procedures..
+Take appropriate action using our grievance, whistleblowing and/or disciplinary procedures.
+This can include both informal and formal approaches to addressing complaints.

 • Serious behaviour that amounts to gross misconduct could lead to dismissal without notice.
 Harassment or assault allegations may amount to both an employment rights matter and a criminal matter.
 Harassment, not limited to protected characteristics, may be a criminal offence (Protection from Harassment Act 1997).